joshuajameshella/coffeemill/README.md

 To run the project, first clone the repository onto your local machine.

 You will need to create a `credentials.js` file in the project root, containing your own exported `MapboxAccessToken` variable.
+[Available Here.](https://www.mapbox.com/)

 Finally, run the following commands: `npm install` & `npm start`.
 The project should be running on `localhost:3000`

+---

 ## :construction: Project under construction :construction: